carpentries/docs.carpentries.org/README.md

 * `/source/` Contains all the files needed to build the site.
 Includes:
     * css files and page templates that override styles and templates in the theme
     * folders with `rst` files with content for each page.
 This includes one folder for each area of work, plus a folder called `pages` for general pages such as the style guide, glossary, and other landing pages.
+    * `/_includes/` - text blocks and other content to be included in other pages
+    * `/_templates/` - templates for specialized content such as the table of contents in the sidebar
+    * `/_static/` - contains custom css styles
     * `conf.py` - site settings
     * `index.rst` - sets structure for home page
 * `.gitignore` Standard gitignore file